Expansion-Driven Self-Magnetization of High-Energy-Density Plasmas: Abstract

 \section{Abstract}

 Understanding plasma self-magnetization is one of the fundamental challenges in both laboratory and astrophysical plasmas.
 Self-magnetization can modify the plasma transport properties, altering the dynamical evolution of plasmas.
-Most high energy density (HED) laser experiments on magnetic reconnection and unmagnetized collisionless shocks rely on either Biermann or Weibel mechanisms to self-consistently generate the magnetic fields of interest.
-Multiple HED experiments have observed the formation of ion-scale magnetic filaments of megagauss strength, though their origin remains debated.
-Models based on Particle-in-Cell (PIC) simulations have been proposed to explain magnetization, including plasma interpenetration-driven Weibel, temperature gradient-driven Weibel, and adiabatic expansion-driven Weibel.
-Here, we conducted 2D collisional PIC simulations with a laser ray-tracing module to simulate plasma ablation, expansion, and subsequent magnetization.
+Multiple high-energy-density (HED) experiments have observed the formation of ion-scale magnetic filaments of megagauss strength, though their origin remains debated.
+Here, we conduct 2D collisional particle-in-cell (PIC) simulations with a laser ray-tracing module for a fully self-consistent simulation of the plasma ablation, expansion, and magnetization.
 The simulations use a planar geometry, effectively suppressing the Biermann magnetic fields, to focus on anisotropy-driven instabilities.
-The laser intensity is varied between $10^{13}$--$10^{14}$ W/$\rm cm^2$, which is relevant to HED and ICF experiments where collisions must be considered.
-We find that above a critical intensity, the plasma rapidly self-magnetizes via an expansion-driven Weibel process, generating plasma beta of 100 ($\beta = 2k_B n_eT_e/B^2$) with the Hall parameter $\omega_{\rm ce}\tau_{e}>1$ within the first few hundreds of picoseconds.
-Implications of plasma magnetization for heat transport are also discussed.
+The laser intensity is varied between $10^{13}$ and $10^{14}$ W/$\rm cm^2$, which is relevant to HED and inertial fusion experiments where collisions must be considered.
+We find that above a critical intensity, the plasma rapidly self-magnetizes via an expansion-driven Weibel process, producing plasma beta of 100 ({$\beta = 8\pi k_B n_eT_e/B^2$}) and Hall parameter $\omega_{\rm ce}\tau_{e}>1$ within the first few hundred picoseconds.
+The magnetic field is sufficiently strong to modify plasma heat transport, and simulations with artificially suppressed magnetic field show noticeably different temperature profiles.